RubyDEAD/sales-service_2/README.md

 ---

 ## Future Integration
-- This service will integrate with the Inventory Service
+- This service will integrate with the **Inventory Service**
-- Planned integration: syncing poduct stock levels and sales updates
+- Planned integration: syncing product stock levels and sales updates